lampepfl/progfun-wiki/SbtTutorial.md

-## Submitting your solution to coursera
+## Submitting your Solution to Coursera

 The sbt task `submit` allows you to submit your solution for the assignment.
 It will pack your source code into a `.jar` file and upload it to the coursera servers.
 Note that the code can only be submitted if there are no compilation errors.